ledyba/easel/README.md

 # Easel - a remote image processing server

-## Aims
+## Aims & Background

-Computation power of GPU is increasing recently.
+In our datacenter, a few machines are equipped with GPU, but other machines also need GPU to process iamges.